 What is Tear Duct Surgery?

 If the tearing’s cause is dryness or irritation, then that specific problem needs to be addressed.
 If the tearing or epiphora is related to a blockage in the tear duct drainage system, then surgery is usually necessary.
 Nasolacrimal duct (tear duct) blockage is treated by a bypass surgery called dacryocystorhinostomy (DCR surgery).
 A DCR is performed by creating a new tear drainage passageway from the lacrimal sac into the nose, bypassing the obstruction to the tear duct.
 A silicone stent may be placed temporarily to keep the new bypass passageway open.
 Many surgeons perform an external DCR, where an incision on the skin is made in between the eye and nose.
 Dr. Taban performs DCR surgery from the inside of the nose, endoscopically, not requiring a skin incision, which does not leave a scar and results in much quicker recovery.
 This approach is called endoscopic (or endonasal) DCR surgery.
-You can watch video of endoscopic tear duct DCR surgery performed by Dr. Taban below.
+You can watch a video of endoscopic tear duct DCR surgery performed by Dr. Taban below.

 In rare cases, the blockage may be in the canaliculi system.
 In these rare cases, a permanent bypass tube made of glass (Jones tube) may be necessary, which allows direct drainage of the tears from the eye into the nose.